huggingface/diffusers/docs/source/en/using-diffusers/custom_pipeline_overview.md

 ).frames
 ```

-As an additional reference example, you can refer to the repository structure of [stabilityai/japanese-stable-diffusion-xl](https://huggingface.co/stabilityai/japanese-stable-diffusion-xl/), that makes use of the `trust_remote_code` feature:
+As an additional reference, take a look at the repository structure of [stabilityai/japanese-stable-diffusion-xl](https://huggingface.co/stabilityai/japanese-stable-diffusion-xl/) which also uses the `trust_remote_code` feature.

 ```python
 from diffusers import DiffusionPipeline import torch